Alpharetta Paternity Lawyer

 If the parents do not sign the acknowledgment, then only the mother and child’s name will appear on the child’s birth certificate.
 The birth certificate will receive an amendment with the father’s name after the completion of the paternity acknowledgment.

-If you are having a difficult time proving paternity you may need an experienced family law attorney in Alpharetta to help you.
+If you are having a difficult time proving paternity you may need an experienced Alpharetta Paternity Lawyer to help you.